Hello sightseers! You found our list of virtual tours of museums, zoos and national parks!

 List of virtual museum tours

-Here is a list of online museum tours that are perfect for adults, kits, employees and more.
+Here is a list of online museum tours that are perfect for both adults and kids.
+We also have a list of virtual museum scavenger hunt templates for you to use.

 1. Smithsonian

-The Smithsonian National Museum of Natural History offers self-guided virtual tours of current and past museum exhibits, including narrated virtual tours, accessible via computer or smartphone.
-The Smithsonian offers virtual components for other of its institutions such as the National Portrait Gallery, National Museum of African American History and Culture, and the National Museum of the American Indian as well.
+The Smithsonian National Museum of Natural History offers a self-guided virtual tour of current and past museum exhibits.
+This experience includes narrated components, accessible via computer or smartphone.
+The Smithsonian also offers virtual experiences for its other institutions such as the National Portrait Gallery, National Museum of African American History and Culture, and the National Museum of the American Indian.

 Visit the Smithsonian.